 When spider webs unite they can tie up a lion.

 Barnhill, through her Tough Mind & Tender Heart website and book, puts forth two main hypotheses:

-- By combining the insights and experience of the above with recognized leaders in the field, cross-racialand intergenerational alliances will strengthen the work of closing the gaps that exist in all-important indicators of well-being.
+- By combining the insights and experience of the above with current leaders in the field, cross-racial and intergenerational alliances will strengthen the work of closing the gaps that exist in all important indicators of well-being.